My Journey to Manifesting Making More Money

 Still Wanting More Money

 After a few months and some trips later, I wanted to make more money.
 So I decided to get serious about blogging I created a website.
 It was my pandemic project.
-In that month I decided I was going to follow my passion for writing at full force.
+In that month I decided I was going to follow my passion of writing as a freelancer.
 After a short 3 months of blogging, I got my first few clients.

 By working for them I was able to take some amazing courses and learn in-depth about email marketing.

 Unfortunately, the position ended after only 2 months.
 The company was a bit unorganized, however, I gained a new skillset.
 Plus my Upwork account started getting some traction.
-I had an Upwork account for 4 months at this time and was getting the projects I applied for.
+I had an Upwork account for 4 months at this time and was starting to get the projects I had applied for.
 At 6 months, I started getting people finding me every week with freelance projects.
 From blogging to email marketing and content creation the doors really started to open.

 Leading me to the recent few months of steady freelance jobs in marketing and blogging.
 It has now started to snowball into something bigger than I thought.
 This has allowed me to triple my hourly rate in only 6 months.
 Now the money I am making off of freelance per month is almost equivalent to what I am making with my full-time job.
 Having those two incomes has put me in a spot to hit 6 figures this year at age 25.
 Plus I get to live my passion of traveling and working anywhere.
 This freedom is something I am grateful for every day.

 Honestly, this whole experience has been challenging and unbelievable.
 Looking back I wouldn’t change any of it.
 I share this story with you for you to realize there are no limits when comes to opportunities or money to be made.
 All throughout these 3 years I have had hundreds of people tell me my dreams were unrealistic.
 Truth be told your perception creates your reality.
 My belief is what kept me pivoting to find what was next.
 As you can see I never had any huge advantages I just believed in myself and worked hard.
 It all sounds cliche, but if you grind and really follow your vision, anything is possible.

 Check out these podcasts for more insight on attracting your true desire into your life: